 Condensed British Canoeing Canoe Polo Rules

-This is a relatively brief run through of the rules of canoe polo, according to British Canoeing.
+This is a relatively brief run through of the rules of canoe polo, according to Paddle UK.
 For a more basic description more suited to newcomers to the sport, see the introduction page.

 These rules are meant as a guide only, and are best suited to players wanting to build up a reasonable knowledge of the rules of play, or people beginning to referee.
 Believe me; these rules are far shorter, and hopefully more accessible, than the official ones (which weigh in at about 24 pages of small type)!
 If it isn't included here, you are unlikely to need to know it for everyday play.